Payment method:Cash, Paypal, Credit card

 Thank you for booking our Rome Town and Country Tour from Rome and Shore Excursion from Civitavecchia.
 We look forward to showing you beautiful places in Italy on our private tours and cruise excursions in Italy!

-Cancellations can be made at least 7 days in advance (and NET RATE Refund for prepaid services) so we can recuperate the loss and your reserved driver does not lose work for that day.
+Cancellations can be made at least 7 days in advance (and a REDUCED NET RATE Refund for prepaid services) so we can recuperate the loss and your reserved driver does not lose work for that day.

 Cancellations must be made via E-Mail and confirmed by our office.
 We do not accept cancellations by telephone, text message, or 3rd party.

-Admission Tickets to Odescalchi Castle are currently 8.50 Euros per person.
+Admission Tickets to Odescalchi Castle are currently 10 Euros per person.
 Tickets can be purchased upon visiting the site.
+(Ticket prices are subject to change without notice)

 ** PRIVATE GUIDED TOUR OF THE CASTLE: